STEVENTAN100/LongCodeZip/README.md

 bash run.sh
 ```

-The script will evaluate LongCodeZip on the RepoQA dataset with compression ratios of 0.1, 0.2, 0.3, and 0.4, running experiments in parallel on multiple GPUs.
+The script will evaluate LongCodeZip on the RepoQA dataset with compression ratios, running experiments in parallel on multiple GPUs.

 **Key Parameters:**
-- `--compression-ratio`: Controls the compression level (0.1-0.4)
+- `--compression-ratio`: Controls the compression level
 - `--model`: Specifies the base LLM model
 - `--backend`: Backend for model inference (vllm)